Belgium

 Cities I’ve Visited Application on Facebook

-Posted in Tourism on September 22nd, 2009 by nicolas
+Posted in Tourism on September 22nd, 2009 by Nicolas

 I’ve recently come across this neath application on Facebook, it’s called Cities I’ve Visited.
 Indeed; I’ve traveled quite a bit during the last few years for work and it would have been great to have something like that back then.